enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

 derive an interface `DebugShow`.
 This interface provides a function that will print all the significant information about the value (e.g. locations, types, source information, etc).

-#### Reserved Names
-While we don't want to reserve names in the parser, as this would both complicate the task of the GUI and parser, we want to reserve a few names at the interpreter level as giving users the ability to redefine them would significantly hinder the readability and consistency of Enso code.
-They are as
-follows:

-- `type`: This reserved name is used to define new atoms and typesets.
-- `->`: This reserved name is the 'function' type, and represents a mapping from the type of its first operand to the type of its second operand.
-- `:`: This reserved name is the type attribution operator.
-It ascribes the type described by its right operand to its left operand.
-- `=`: This reserved name is the assignment operator, and assigns the value of its right operand to the name on its left.
-Under the hood this desugars to the relevant implementation of monadic bind.
-- `.`: This is the standard function composition operator.
-- `case ... of`: This reserved name is the case expression that is fundamental to the operation of control flow in the language.
-- `this`:  This reserved name is the one used to refer to the enclosing type in a method or type definition.
-- `here`: This reserved name is the one used to refer to the enclosing module.

-Many of these reserved words are implemented as macros in the parser, but these macros should always be in scope and not be able to be overridden.

 ## Top-Level Evaluation
 An ongoing discussion for the language design has been whether or not to allow